Sicarius154/GraphZoom/Installation.md

 3. Open a terminal/Powershell
 4. Type `pip install flask`
 5. Type `pip install flask_socketio`
+6. Type `pip install gevent`
-6. To verify the installation is complete, run the appropriate SH/.bat file for your OS title `OS_start.xx`
+7. To verify the installation is complete, run the appropriate SH/.bat file for your OS `OS_start.xx`
-7. Navigate to 127.0.0.1 in your browser.
+8. Navigate to 127.0.0.1 in your browser.
 If you see the UI, the application is installed.